The 20 Best Laryngeal Cleft Doctors Near Me in Philadelphia, PA

 Offers Telehealth

-Raj Dedhia is an Otolaryngologist and a Sleep Medicine provider in Philadelphia, Pennsylvania.
+Raj Dedhia is an Otolaryngologist and a Sleep Medicine provider practicing medicine in Philadelphia, Pennsylvania.
 Dr. Dedhia is rated as an Experienced provider by MediFind in the treatment of Laryngeal Cleft.
-His top areas of expertise are Obstructive Sleep Apnea, Macroglossia, Male Pattern Baldness, Endoscopy, and Septoplasty.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Obstructive Sleep Apnea, Macroglossia, Male Pattern Baldness, Septoplasty, and Endoscopy.
+Dr. Dedhia is board certified in Sleep Medicine, 2016 and Otolaryngology, 2015.
 Dr. Dedhia is currently accepting new patients.

 Experienced in Laryngeal Cleft